 Since its inception in 2014 the Novation Launch Control XL has evolved into quite a powerful and diverse control surface.
 This article follows that development, and provides a detailed overview of the additional features Novation have developed for the LCXL, along with additional features and functionalities available from other developers.
 If you’re considering integrating the LCXL into your workflow.
-This article does follow a narrative, while the following sections can be utilized individually for reference:
+This article does follow a narrative, while the Table of Contents just below allows to Navigating individual Sections.

 Here’s the last few sentences of their October, 2014 article: